My sister in her well-tailored silk blouse hands me

 Her honors include a Fulbright fellowship, a Michigan Arts Foundation award, and grants from the Guggenheim Foundation, the Michigan Arts Council, the National Endowment for the Arts, and the New York State Council on the Arts.

-Diane Wakoski lives in East Lansing, Michigan, where, since 1976, she has taught at Michigan State University.
+Diane Wakoski lives in East Lansing, Michigan, where, since 1975, she taught at Michigan State University until her recent retirement as a University Distinguished Professor.